wseaton/gpu-pruner/README.md

           model name of GPU to use for filter, eg. "NVIDIA A10G", is passed down to prometheus as a pattern match

   -r, --run-mode <RUN_MODE>
-          Operation mode of the scaler
+          Operation mode of the scaler process

           [default: dry-run]
           [possible values: scale-down, dry-run]